gabriel-hanich/Compute-Power/main/config/download.md

 ### windFile
 The filename of the .csv file that contains the wind data.
 If left blank, the application wil ignore wind data.

+### solarCapacity
+The path to the file containing the total solar capacity over time for the studied area.
+[This](https://pv-map.apvi.org.au/analyses) is a good source for data

 ### dataTypes
 The different categories that will be downloaded.
 Can be any group of the following: